 loved the plot, didn’t care for the writing,” followed a few days later by a response from

 another agent, “I liked the writing but not the plot.”
 The latter feedback did

 not discourage me from writing, only from sending out queries; consequently,

 for a long time, I concentrated on what I like to do best - create interesting

 characters, put them in an unusual, historical context, and have them face

 challenging circumstances.
-Well time moved on and the publication of the Westphal mystery series gave incentive to put ARRIUS forward again, and thanks to my publisher, the protagonist Marcus Junius Arrius will be exposed to a modern century: With volume 1, Sacramentum, was published in 2017, volume 2, Legacy, will be released in April 2018 and volume 3 Enemy of Rome is under contract for release in early 2019.
+Well time moved on and the publication of the Westphal mystery series gave incentive to put ARRIUS forward again, and thanks to my publisher, the protagonist Marcus Junius Arrius will be exposed to a modern century: With volume 1, Sacramentum, was published in 2017, volume 2, Legacy, was released in April 2018 and volume 3 Enemy of Rome is under contract for release in early 2019.